M19O/M19O.github.io/_posts/2021-09-11-HackTheBox-Schooled Walkthrough.md

 So what should we do here ?

-1 - Searching for an exploit for the running services.
+1 - Searching for an exploit for the running services.</br>
 2 - Check the website and see what we can find.

 Enumeration :